 While the exterior design didn’t get drastic changes with the S23 Ultra, it was a solid internal refinement in every way.
 The powerful 8 Gen 2 chip with a 4nm TSMC node makes it a near-perfect Samsung phone.

-The new sensor also takes excellent videos with much better stabilisation.
+The new sensor also takes excellent videos with much better stabilization.
 The S23 Ultra is also the first phone to record 8K videos without cropping in too much or ultimately killing the quality.

 Since the S23 Ultra’s main focus was on the primary camera and the performance, we can expect them to shift focus to other areas next year.

 Samsung’s screens were industry-leading but fell behind in PWM and peak brightness this time.
 Xiaomi’s 13 Pro currently beats it.
 The S24 Ultra could give Samsung that crown back.

 Samsung is the undisputed winner at long-distance zoom and intermediate zoom.
 Other companies have different Zoom solutions.

 Google uses a sensor crop-in from the primary sensor for a near-lossless output, but that’s not as good as Samsung’s organic 3X zoom.
 And beyond 10X, Samsung takes the clear win.

 It’s the same with other competitors.
 The Vivo X90 Pro+ has 2X intermediate zoom, but 3X is arguably better in many cases.
 So what more could Samsung possibly do with Zoom?
 This article will explore the latest news, leaks, and rumors about the S24 Ultra.